-For a company to work well and efficiently come up with the right innovations, they have to choose what the right work system is for them.
+For a company to work well and efficiently to come up with the right innovations, they have to choose what the right work system is for them.
 Do they focus on resource efficiency or flow efficiency?

 This can lead to a “cost of delay” since members depend on the other finishing their tasks first before they can begin on their own.
 In case you are interested in this topic, simply read one of our previous posts: How to calculate the cost of delay.

-The rest of the team will probably start on other features that they can, resulting in multi-tasking.
+The rest of the team will probably start on other features that they can, resulting in multitasking.
 It can also lead to feeling pressure as the deadline looms nearer but the main features are not finished yet.

 It is the opposite of flow efficiency.
 Since everyone on the team works together, everybody also finishes things together.
-For instance, while one member works on the UI, another can start on creating automated tests that are not dependent on the UI being developed.
+For instance, while one member works on the UI, another can start creating automated tests that are not dependent on the UI being developed.
 A sense of accomplishment will be felt as progress is made slowly but surely.

-Time to market remains at play regardless of whether you are using the resource efficiency or flow efficiency method.
+The product Time to market remains at play regardless of whether you are using the resource efficiency or flow efficiency method.
 After all, the goal is to improve the company’s time to market.

 However, speeding your company’s time to market provides immediate benefits, like:

-- Boost Margin Revenue: The more aware or in-touch your company is with what the market needs, without compromising quality, the higher your revenue will be since you can release your product earlier than expected and meet market needs.
+- Boost Margin Revenue: The more aware or in touch your company is with what the market needs, without compromising quality, the higher your revenue will be since you can release your product earlier than expected and meet market needs.